OpenGradient/erc-onchain-agent/agent-erc.md

 In addition, we also introduce the concept of on-chain tools.
 Tools allow agents to execute specific tasks and interact with their environment - agents can reason about what tools they need to use and in what way, in order to achieve their overall goal.
 These tools are designed such that they are easy to reuse between different agents, they can either be backed by other agents, or regular smart contracts that are already deployed on the network or are specifically made for the given tool.

-Furthermore, we also lay out a concrete implementation of an chain agent that runs in a fully on-chain execution environment, and is customizable for any task.
-We also create a DeFi lending pool manager agent for demonstrating how straightforward it is to create your own agent using this framework.
+Furthermore, we also lay out a concrete implementation of an on-chain agent that runs in a fully on-chain execution environment, and is customizable for any task.
+We also created a DeFi lending pool manager agent for demonstrating how straightforward it is to create your own agent using this framework.

 ## Motivation

 ### Why we need on-chain agents

 On-chain agents leverage Large Language Models (LLMs) within the Ethereum ecosystem to create a powerful combination of language understanding, reasoning, and decentralized execution.
 The primary motivation behind this proposal is to address the critical need for trust and transparency in high-impact scenarios where agents might be utilized, such as executing trades and managing DAOs.
-Blockchain’s intristic properties give agents the properties we need to be able to trust them with these critical decisions.
+Blockchain’s intrinsic properties give agents the properties we need to be able to trust them with these critical decisions.
 Specifically, blockchain gives agents traceability, verifiability, immutability, censorship-resistance, global accessibility, and a collaborative development environment.
 Up until now, almost all LLMs and agents were hosted on centralized infrastructure - we hope that with the introduction of this standard, as well as ongoing technological developments, we can build a pathway for bringing them directly onto the blockchain.

 At a high-level, similar to off-chain agents, we expect on-chain agents to be able to make decisions on their own, and perform tasks in their environment without any human involvement - though we might expose options for them to get human feedback.
 Agents should also be able to adapt to new situations and scenarios that they haven’t been explicitly programmed for, enhancing their flexibility and effectiveness.
 Finally, we also expect agents to break down goals into small tasks and to utilize tools to achieve them according to their reasoning.